RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 # INPUT FORM

 - Create input form in HTML for new person
-- Input needs whitespace trimmed and case sensitive --> trim() and .style.textTransform = "capitalize"; use these at getElementByID() for form data retrieval
+- Input needs whitespace trimmed and case sensitive --> trim() --> use at getElementByID() for form data retrieval
 - New person form data needs to be retrieved and saved with keys
 - New person form data needs to be appended to or added to current objects in person class